 a) A technical foul will result in a free throw followed by possession of the ball by the opponent of the team/player being charged the foul.

 FREE THROW SITUATIONS

-- If a foul is committed during the act of shooting and the shot is made:i.
-The scoring team is awarded the point(s) and no free throws will be taken unless they are in the bonus.
+a) The scoring team is awarded the point(s) and no free throws taken unless they are in the bonus.

-- If a free throw is missed:i.
-The ball must be taken back behind the two point line by the rebounding team.
-(Two feet behind the line.)
+a) The ball must be taken back behind the two point line by the rebounding team.
+(Two feet behind line.)

-- 1 point for every basket scored inside the p2 point line.
+1. 1 point for every basket scored inside the 2 point line.

-- 1 point scored for each free throw made.
+3. 1 point scored for each free throw made.!

 IN THE EVENT OF IMPROPER CONDUCT BY PLAYERS OR SPECTATORS

 1. M3B Tournament officials and its referees reserve the right to:

 a) Call intentional foul, and the offended team receives one free throw and possession.